With more people travelling again, we’re getting questions from customers about how travelling with children has changed since Covid.

 If a child gets Covid before we travel, can I make a claim?

 If you’re unable to travel, you’ll first need to contact your travel provider to see if they can rearrange the dates of your trip.
 If they can, we can help by changing the dates on your policy to match.

 If you have no luck rearranging your holiday, you can make a claim under the cancellation section of your policy, just as long as your child has tested positive for Covid-19 within 14 days of your travel dates.

-Tips for travelling with children since the coronavirus pandemic
+Tips for travelling with children

 - Make sure to have at least six months remaining on your passport.
 Many will have run down over the last couple of years!

 - The UK left the EU at the start of 2020, which might be more recently than many have travelled.
 The main difference is that the GHIC replaced the EHIC, so you still need to make sure you have one health insurance card valid.
 Find out more about how Brexit has changed travel here.

 Protect your children and grandchildren with family travel insurance

 If you’re going away as a family and want to make sure that everyone’s covered, why not choose family travel insurance?

 Family travel insurance can provide protection for one or two partners and up to two children under 21 in full-time education from the moment your cover starts.